1984Doc/AI-Scribe/README.md

 2024-03-17 - updated client.py to allow for OpenAI token access when GPT button is selected.
 A prompt will show to allow for scrubbing of any personal health information.

+2024-03-28 - updated client.py to allow for Whisper to run locally when set to True in the settings.

 Example instructions for running on a single machine:

 I will preface that this will run slowly if you are not using a GPU but will demonstrate the capability.
 If you have an NVidia RTX-based card, the below instructions can be modified using Koboldcpp.exe rather than koboldcpp_nocuda.exe.